tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_templates.md

 The CSV source file is here: [docapis_metrics_first_level_checklist_csv.csv](https://github.com/tomjoht/learnapidoc/blob/main/_docs/metrics_and_measurement/docapis_metrics_first_level_checklist_csv.csv).
 You can see formulas directly in the content.
 (This took a bit of trial-and-error with importing the file into Google Docs to get it right.)

 The Google Doc HTML source file is here: [docapis_metrics_first_level_checklist_html.html](https://github.com/tomjoht/learnapidoc/blob/main/_docs/metrics_and_measurement/docapis_metrics_first_level_checklist_html.html).
-This is just a simplified HTML page to faciliate copy/paste into other files.
+This is just a simplified HTML page to facilitate copy/paste into other files.